Gabriel0038/Bash_Scripting_Doc/automated_backup_creation.md

 #!/bin/bash
 #
-# Scripts that creates daily automated backups for /etc directory
+# Script that creates daily automated backups of the /etc directory

 # Variables